xiaoharper/aml-components/component-pipeline-overview.md

-# Azure Machine learning pipeline and component overview
+# Azure Machine Learning pipeline and component overview

 ## What is Azure Machine Learning pipeline?

 An Azure Machine Learning pipeline is an independently executable workflow of a complete machine learning task.
-Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows with following benefits:
+Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows with simplicity, repeatability and quality assurance.

-- Simplicity
-- Speed
-- Repeatability
-- Flexibility
-- Versioning and tracking
-- Modularity
-- Quality assurance
-- Cost control

 These benefits become significant as soon as your machine learning project moves beyond pure exploration and into iteration.
 Even simple one-step pipelines can be valuable.
 Machine learning projects are often in a complex state, and it can be a relief to make the precise accomplishment of a single workflow a trivial process.